 This guide explains how to install and use the Payroll application.
-Installation details are at the end of the guide.
+Installation details are included below under Software installation and updates.

 There are explanatory Pop-ups as well as a usage Overview available on the Help menu.